Create a build package

 - Repeat the build process from the top.
 Make sure that you have checked out the head of the updated version branch.

-Once the QA has greenlighted the build, you can move on to publishing the version.
+Once the QA has greenlighted the build, you can move on to final steps for publishing Classic Editon.